bawbgale/bawbgale.github.io/_drafts/from-wordpress-to-jekyll.md

 {%- endif -%}{% endraw %}
 ```

-However that displayed the full HTML from the beginning of the post, even it that included images.
+However that displayed the full HTML from the beginning of the post, even if that included images.
 Not exactly what I wanted.
 Not surprisingly, Jekyll has a solution for this.
 You can tell it to strip HTML, as well as control the number of words in the excerpt:

 ```liquid
 {% raw %}{{ post.excerpt | strip_html | truncatewords:50 }}{% endraw %}
 ```

-But this had an unexpected side-effect: Posts that started with an image had no auto exerpt at all.
+But this had an unexpected side-effect: Posts that started with an image had no auto excerpt at all.
 Turns out it's because Jekyll excerpts works like this:

 1. Markdown content separated by line breaks are wrapped in `<p>...</p>` tags
 2. `post.excerpt` takes only the first paragraph of the post (even if it has fewer words than your `truncatewords` parameter)